inlinevoid/HLDJConverter/README.md

 **[Click here to download v1.4 for Windows](https://github.com/inlinevoid/HLDJConverter/releases/download/1.4.1/HLDJConverter.1.4.1.zip)**

 #### What does it do?
-Converts your music/media into a format that HLDJ can play.
-By default, that is 22050hz; mono channel.
+Converts your music/media into 22050hz mono channel, the current format for CSGO that [HLDJ](http://www.hldj.org/) can play.

 #### How do I use it?
 1. Extract the `HLDJConverter` folder from the zip file.
 2. Run `HLDJConverter.exe`
 2. Set the `Output Folder` to the directory you want converted songs saved to.
-Usually `HLDJ\Audio`.
+Usually `...\HLDJ\Audio`.
-3. Paste or drag-and-drop any files/Youtube links into the drop area.
+3. Copy/paste or drag/drop any files or Youtube links into the drop area.
 4. That's it!

 #### What media formats can it convert?